mlcs/mlcs.github.io/people/strnad.md

 ## Research Interests
+I am a complex systems physicists investigating monsoon dynamics and the spatial distribution of extreme rainfall events by the means of:
 + Climate data analysis (reanalysis, satellites, meteorological and hydrological station networks)
-+ spatial patterns of extreme rainfall events
-+ South Asian Monsoon System variability
-+ Nonlinear data analysis (climate networks, community detection)
++ Nonlinear data analysis like climate networks and probilistic community detection methods
++ Ricci-curvature based analysis of complex networks
++ event synchronization methods
-+ Reinforcement Learning in Earth System Models
++ Reinforcement Learning

+A more detailed project description can be found [here](https://machineclimate.de/research/projects/)
 ## Publications

 [2019](#2019)